lespicker/tachyons-one-page-scroll/content/news/2019-10-01-olympic-national-park/index.md

 {{< figure src="images/DSCF9192-Edit.jpg" caption="" >}}

 It may also be that I have primarily switched to black and white photography, so my search for appropriate scenes that could tell a story in that medium was stymied.
 I am also drawn to simple, classic images.
-The rain forest is instead a place of riotous greens, confusing ecological abundance, stately redwoods and cedars, and a profusion of ferns.
+The rain forest is instead a place of riotous greens, confusing ecological abundance, stately spruces and cedars, and a profusion of ferns.

 In any event, I never offer excuses for my work (or lack, thereof).
 My time in Olympic National Park reminded me of the adage that there is no such thing as a bad day for a nature photographer.
 After all, prize images or not, we are out there, immersed in nature's beauty.